thebeastunleashed/Pi-hole-for-Android/README.md

         `````[HH:mm:ss] >>> :: Configuring core/launchroot ...`````

         `````[HH:mm:ss] >>> deploy`````
+    -  If you see an errror messages in Linux Deploy, you probably didn't enter the location of **p4a12.tar.gz** correctly.
+You need to fix this before you continue.

- - Open Hamburger Menu (Top Left) and touch "Settings"
+ - Open the 'Hamburger menu' (Three dashes at top left) and touch **Settings**
     -  Place checkmark on **Lock Wi-Fi**
     -  Place checkmark on **Autostart**
 Touch the **[ > START ]** button and confirm when prompted.

 -----------------------------------------------------------
-**INSTALLATION IS COMPLETE - PI-HOLE IS RUNNING ON YOUR ANDROID DEVICE!**
+**INSTALLATION COMPLETE - PI-HOLE IS RUNNING ON YOUR ANDROID DEVICE!**

 -----------------------------------------------------------
 Your Android device's IP is shown at the top of the Linux Deploy main window.
 You can interact with the Pi-hole instance in three ways: